phineas-pta/Bayesian-Methods-for-Hackers-using-PyStan/README.md

-the book *Probabilistic Programming & Bayesian Methods for Hackers* ported to PyStan
+re-write of HMC code in the book *Probabilistic Programming & Bayesian Methods for Hackers* to PyStan2

 just code, not notebook